alexkush2/ECE3432-Final/README.md

 ## Depedencies

-The following can be installed via `apt`:
+The following can be installed via `apt`, and are included in `setup.sh:
 - `subversion`
 - `wget`

-The following can be installed via `pip3`, and are included in `setup.sh`:
+The following can be installed via `pip3`, and are also included in `setup.sh`:
 - `cython`
 - `pandas`
 - `numpy`